 CD Projekt Red’s Cyberpunk 2077 is one of the most anticipated games on the horizon right now, and now we finally know when it’s coming.
 That said, we’ve still got some time twiddling our thumbs before we get our feet deep in the murk of Night City, but why wait to learn more?

 With the tabletop game providing the backdrop for the videogame, there’s much we can learn about the world, weapons, and characters of the Cyberpunk 2077 universe – and even more when you take the 200-page Cyberpunk 2077 lore book into account.
-So we thought we’d take a look a close look at it to let you know what to expect from CDPR’s first triple-A release since The Witcher 3.
+So we thought we’d take a close look at it to let you know what to expect from CDPR’s first triple-A release since The Witcher 3.